yanshil/Fusion2PyBullet/README.md

 #### Using script inside Fusion 360: Example

-1. Set up the compoenents properly
+1. Set up the components properly

 - [x] A base_link